Wayne State University OneCardUniversities / Colleges

 What size does this Wayne State University OneCard photo use?

 Wayne State University OneCard 300x300 px uses 300×300 px.
 Aim for about 58% head height and about 12% above the head.
-Stored pixel guidance on this page is 300×300 px.
+This page also lists 300×300 px.

 Do I need a specific pixel size or file size?